Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/python/cheat-sheet/index.md

 ### Matching Multiple Groups with the Pipe

 The | character is called a pipe.
 You can use it anywhere you want to match one of many expressions.
-For example, the regular expression r'Batman|Tina Fey' will match either 'Batman' or 'Tina Fey'.
+For example, the regular expression r’Batman|Tina Fey’ will match either ‘Batman’ or ‘Tina Fey’.

     hero_regex = re.compile (r'Batman|Tina Fey')
     mo1 = hero_regex.search('Batman and Tina Fey.')